 - The Internal Revenue Service must have assessed the tax debt at least 240 days before the bankruptcy petition was filed.
 If for whatever reason the IRS stopped attempting to collect the tax debt during this time, the 240-day period may be extended.

-If the tax debt meets all of these criteria, bankruptcy can discharge the tax debt, including any late payment penalties associated with it.
+If the tax debt meets all of these criteria, bankruptcy can discharge the tax debt and any late payment penalties associated with it.

 Consult an Experienced Bankruptcy Attorney Today

-If your tax debt does not meet the above criteria, bankruptcy may still be able to help, especially if you are struggling with other debts.
+If your tax debt doesn’t meet the necessary criteria, bankruptcy may still be able to help if you’re struggling with other debts.

 Since bankruptcy would eliminate most of your other debt, it would free up more of your finances to devote to paying your back taxes.